rclone/rclone/vfs/vfs.md

 Usually file systems on macOS are case-insensitive.
 It is possible to make macOS file systems case-sensitive but that is not the default.

-The !--vfs-case-insensitive!
-VFS flag controls how rclone handles these two cases.
+The `--vfs-case-insensitive` VFS flag controls how rclone handles these two cases.
 If its value is "false", rclone passes file names to the remote as-is.
 If the flag is "true" (or appears without a value on the command line), rclone may perform a "fixup" as explained below.